elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-dirichlet-distribution.md

 certain time period.
 A naive approach may be to use the ratio of calls reporting a suspicious transaction as the possibility of a call to be associated with a suspicious transaction.
-However, this may not be a good predictor especially at the start of the period.
+However, this may not be a good predictor especially at the start of the period when there is only small number of calls.
+Ratio of suspicious call depends on the time of the day.
 There may be a few suspicious transaction related calls during midnight.
 In that case, does it mean that the possibility of a customer to report a suspicious transaction is close to 0?
 On the other hand, more calls may be expected during day time - increasing the possibility.
 Using the prior expectations based on the past data, the best way to predict the proportions or probabilities is with Beta distribution.